 Even Likes on social media are social proof.
 Each one is a little tick next to your name that shows that other people like your work (assuming they are all real likes).

-Likewise, a home staging certification is simply social proof that your have done training, and that someone else has reviewed your work (or exam scores) and given you the tick.
+Likewise, a home staging certification is simply social proof that you have done training, and that someone else has reviewed your work (or exam scores) and given you the tick.

 Which is The Best Home Staging Certification?

-We think it is way to tough to tell you one simple answer for this question.
+We think it is way too tough to tell you one simple answer to this question.
 To decide which is the best home staging certification, we need to know a little more about you.

 What is your budget?